 Our nine-month apprenticeship program is a complete course in practical herbal medicine for beginning and intermediate students.

+- We spend a fair amount of class time in lecture and discussion, explaining the concepts and strategies we use to work with herbs and people.
+We will cover the major systems of the body – how they function, how they can become injured or imbalanced, and how herbs and natural therapeutics can restore their health.
 Complementing our study of medicinal plants, we’ll discuss natural movement and primal nutrition, major components of the vitalist approach to healing which cannot be neglected when long-term, sustainable health is our goal.

 The curriculum for the apprenticeship includes: